WordPress/gutenberg/packages/hooks/README.md

 In the WordPress context, that enables API functions to be called via the global `wp.hooks` object, like `wp.hooks.addAction()`, etc.

 One notable difference between the JS and PHP hooks API is that in the JS version, `addAction()` and `addFilter()` also need to include a namespace as the second argument.
+Namespace uniquely identifies a callback in the form `vendor/plugin/function`.

 ### API Usage